First Air Conditioning System: 12 Useful HVAC Tips If Your New To Your Air Conditioning System

 Make sure you have the fan set to circulate the air in a counter-clockwise motion during the summer months.
 This will pull the hot air upward and create a cool downflow of air.

 The bedroom and living room are both excellent places to use a ceiling fan.
-The fans can reduce temperatures by a fairly significant amount so you can give your air conditioning system a break.
+The fans can reduce temperatures by a fairly significant amount so you can give your system a break.

 12. Keep Things Clean